kellyhuanyu/Machine-Learning-Regression/README.md

 We will go through the theory and applications of Gradient Descent and Gradient Ascent.

 ## Gradient Descent
 First, we start with the Gradient Descent.
-When doing the gradient descent, we basically keep updating the parameter and adjusting the function to find the model with the lowest cost/ error to solve the problem of regresiion.
+When doing the gradient descent, we basically keep updating the parameter and adjusting the function to find the model with the lowest cost/ error to solve the problem of regression.
 Now, we are going to use the kangaroo’s nasal dimension data to estimate the optimal intercept and gradient for this prediction.

 ### Variables
 ```